flatala/gradent/workflows/suggestions/README.md

 4. **LangChain tool (`main_agent/workflow_tools.py`)**
    - `generate_suggestions(user_id: Optional[int])` wraps the graph and returns a JSON string.
    - Defaults to the first user if `user_id` is omitted.
-   - Persists each suggestion to the `suggestions` SQL table (idempotent upsert) with channel flags for Chainlit and Discord.
+   - Persists each suggestion to the `suggestions` SQL table (idempotent upsert) with channel flags for downstream notifiers (e.g., Discord).
    - Logs tool calls and handles errors gracefully.

 5. **Orchestrator integration (`main_agent/agent.py` & `prompts.py`)**